p-beraldin/lending-data-cases/README.md

 ## Introduction

-If you are here, we already like you and see you as a good fit with our company.
+If you are here, we already like you and see you as a good fit for our company.
 Now, we propose a challenge similar to the ones that we face on a daily basis.

 The goal here is to assess your proficiency in SQL, data visualization, database management, and Python scripting.
 The goal is to analyze and manage data related to loan issuance in a bank.